On the error bound in a combinatorial central limit theorem: Introduction and statement of the main result

-Our interest in Corollary \ref{c3} is motivated by the work of \cite{Wo12} who considered sampling without replacement of independent random variables in the construction of random embeddings which are with high probability almost isometric in the sense of \cite{JoLi84}.
-In Corollary \ref{c3}, if $\mu_i=0$ for all $i\in [n]$, then $\sigma^2=\frac{k}{n}\sum_{i=1}^n \sigma_i^2$ and the error bound in \eq{c3-1} reduces to $\frac{451k}{n\sigma^3}\sum_{i=1}^n \E |Y_i|^3$. \cite{Wo12} studied this special case and obtained the bound $\frac{3k}{n\sigma^3}\sum_{i=1}^n \E |Y_i|^3$ for the Wasserstein distance.
-The case where $\sigma_i=0$ for all $i\in [n]$ in Corollary \ref{c3} was considered by \cite{Go07} using zero-bias coupling, where a similar bound with a smaller constant was obtained for the Wasserstein distance (see Theorem 5.1 of \cite{Go07}).
+Our interest in Corollary~\ref{c3} is motivated by the work of Wolff \cite{Wo12} who considered sampling without replacement of independent random variables in the construction of random embeddings which are with high probability almost isometric in the sense of Johnson and Lindenstrauss \cite{JoLi84}.
+In Corollary~\ref{c3}, if $\mu_i=0$ for all $i\in[n]$, then $\sigma ^2=\frac{k}{n}\sum_{i=1}^n \sigma_i^2$ and the error bound in \eq {c3-1} reduces to $\frac{451k}{n\sigma^3}\sum_{i=1}^n \E|Y_i|^3$.
+Wolff \cite{Wo12} studied this special case and obtained the bound $\frac {3k}{n\sigma^3}\sum_{i=1}^n \E|Y_i|^3$ for the Wasserstein distance.
+The case where $\sigma_i=0$ for all $i\in[n]$ in Corollary~\ref{c3} was considered by Goldstein \cite{Go07} using zero-bias coupling, where a similar bound with a smaller constant was obtained for the Wasserstein distance (see Theorem~5.1 of Goldstein \cite{Go07}).

-Although we will not consider Wasserstein distance in this paper, we wish to mention that a Wasserstein distance bound can be obtained for the normal approximation for $\mathcal{L}(W)$ where $W$ is defined in Theorem \ref{t1}.
+Although we will not consider Wasserstein distance in this paper, we wish to mention that a Wasserstein distance bound can be obtained for the normal approximation for $\mathcal{L}(W)$ where $W$ is defined in Theorem~\ref{t1}.
 The proof for the bound will not require a concentration inequality and the bound will have a smaller constant.
-Indeed, a bound with a smaller constant has been obtained for the Wasserstein distance in Theorem 6.1 of \cite{Go07} in the case where $\sigma_{ij}=0$.
+Indeed, a bound with a smaller constant has been obtained for the Wasserstein distance in Theorem~6.1 of Goldstein \cite{Go07} in the case where $\sigma_{ij}=0$.

-In the next section, we prove a concentration inequality using exchangeable pairs (Lemma \ref{l1}) and apply it to random variables with a combinatorial structure similar to that of $W$ in Theorem \ref{t1}.
-In Section 3, we prove our main result, Theorem \ref{t1}, by Stein's method of exchangeable pairs and the concentration inequality approach.
+In the next section, we prove a concentration inequality using exchangeable pairs (Lemma~\ref{l1}) and apply it to random variables with a combinatorial structure similar to that of $W$ in Theorem~\ref {t1}.
+In Section~\ref{sec3}, we prove our main result, Theorem~\ref{t1}, by Stein's method of exchangeable pairs and the concentration inequality approach.